 IUGR is a common problem of the general population, but many people cannot identify IUGR.
 IUGR stands for Intrauterine Growth Restriction, and in the most basic of terms, it means that an unborn baby has slowed growth and is not at the optimal size for its gestational age.
 It can happen for many reasons, and the severity varies.
 It is generally determined by being below the 10th percentile for estimated fetal weight (or the abdominal circumference and limb measurements are below that, it can still indicate IUGR.)

 Can IUGR Recur?

 Yes.
-If you had one IUGR baby, you have a heightned risk in anther pregnancy.
-However, it may not happen again, and the risk depends on why IUGR happend in the first place.
+If you had one IUGR baby, you have a heightened risk in another pregnancy.
+However, it may not happen again, and the risk depends on why IUGR happened in the first place.
 It is important to follow-up with your doctor after your pregnancy to discuss this.

 Can IUGR babies be normal?

 What’s your definition of normal?
 Is it all it’s hyped to be?
 IUGR babies are all different – just like all children are.
 Some of them may have more difficulties than others, but isn’t that the truth with a lot of babies?
 But short answer, yes, IUGR babies can be ‘normal’ (height, intelligence, appetite, etc.)

 A baby’s weight does not make them abnormal.
 And in the case of IUGR, the baby is not a normal size at birth.
 It’s not a death sentence.
 Many babies who were IUGR at birth have no lasting consequences.
 An IUGR baby’s growth can change drastically over time.
 The good news is there is no problem with the internal organs of those babies.
 A systematic review and care of your baby’s health can help over time.